 The SteelSeries Rival 3 is the Danish tech company’s entry-level gaming mouse offering and the most affordable among its long line of brethren.
 But just because it’s cheap doesn’t mean it isn’t impressive.
 Here are a few reasons you should have the Rival 3 on your radar:

-- 60 million click mechanical switches - Guaranteed to feel crisp from the...
+- 60 million click mechanical switches – To feel crisp from the first click...

 - Comfortable ergonomic construction – Ergonomically designed to provide...